CaseyThiessen/klarity-bwHPC-setup/README.md

 ### Attention Heatmap
 The attention heatmap below illustrates how the model focuses on the two dots in the image.

 <p align="center">
   <img src="results/o_I_with_boarders.png" width="45%" />
 </p>
 <p align="center">
   <img src="results/C_A_H.png" width="45%" />
 </p>

+The original output represents a concatenation of both images and is available in the `results` directory under `attention_visualisation.png`.
+The black border and the division into two separate images were applied solely for clarity in the GitHub presentation and are not part of the original input and output image.

 ## 3. Quickstart & Usage